-Working in aviation does not mean only the position of the pilot or flight attendant.
+Working in aviation does not mean only the position of the pilot or a flight attendant.
 There are many other options for those who are interested in working on the ground or in the air.
 One of the interesting opportunities, especially for those who can not fly for some reason, is working as a flight dispatcher.

-What does flight dispatcher do?
+What does the flight dispatcher do?

 Flight dispatcher job is often confused with air traffic controller duties.
 However, these are two different positions.

 Flight dispatcher works on the ground.
 It can be the airline’s airport office or a control center, located in a different place.
 No airline can operate without his work, no matter whether it is a commercial, private or a cargo carrier.

 The flight dispatcher job involves great responsibility.
 Not only pilots but also the dispatcher is responsible for the security and proper conduct of the flight.
 His responsibilities include planning to make a smooth journey for the passengers and the crew.
 He works in shifts, including nights, weekends, and holidays.

 - planning the course of the flight, starting with the route and basic parameters, ending with obtaining the appropriate permits

 - analysis and evaluation of meteorological information to select a suitable route and assess potential risks